DarkLinux-uk/weekybot/README.md

 weekybot
 ========

 IRC bot that periodically scrapes mediawiki atom feeds for changes.
-Designed for http://unvanquished.net/wiki and use on the freenode channel #unvanquished-dev
+Designed for http://unvanquished.net/wiki and used on the freenode channel #unvanquished-dev

 Overview
 --------